-The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all during the holidays.
-Over Christmas, Austin becomes much like a ghost town.
-If you find yourself in search of sustenance on Dec.
-25, here’s a list of places where you can eat, drink, and be merry.
+The only thing harder than finding someone who was born and raised in Austin is finding a good restaurant that’s open past midnight on the weekends, or at all on major holidays.

 1/ 24 Diner

 If you live in Austin and haven’t tried 24 Diner’s chicken and waffles, now is your chance!
 Perfect for late night munchies, this local favorite will challenge your take on the word “diner.”

 Open 24 hours